 You can even set up a savings account for their savings.
 Educators Credit Union offers student savings accounts.
 Children under 13 years old will need to open an account with an adult, but if the child is 13 years old or older, they can open an account on their own.
-For the accounts available to children under 18 years old, visit ecu.com/personal/youth/.
+Visit www.ecu.com/checking for more information.

 If you want to encourage charitable giving, you can use a fourth jar.
 Set a fixed percentage of the total, such as 10%, and encourage putting money in that jar as well.

 To help children decide how much should go into spending and how much into saving, you can help them figure out how much they’ll need for regular weekly expenses, such as lunch money and anything else you agree on.
 You might suggest keeping careful track of a week’s worth of spending and use that amount as a starting point.
 Part of the conversation should focus on the fact that budgeting always involves adjustments.
 The goal isn’t to get it right the first time, but to come up with a workable allocation of money.

 Next, talk about money for short-term savings goals.
 Children’s goals vary substantially, based on their age and concept of time, but might include toys, sports equipment, electronic devices, special clothes, or other big-ticket items.
 You may want to suggest saving for one item at a time and help them figure out how much they’ll need to save each week to reach their goal in a realistic amount of time.